adap/flower/doc/source/tutorial-quickstart-pytorch.rst

 That's it for the client.
 We only have to implement :code:`Client` or :code:`NumPyClient`, wrap the :code:`ClientApp` around the client function, and call :code:`flower-client-app` in CLI.
 If you implement a client of type :code:`NumPyClient` you'll need to first call its :code:`to_client()` method.

-..
-    The string :code:`"[::]:8080"` tells the client which server to connect to.
-In our case we can run the server and the client on the same machine, therefore we use
-    :code:`"[::]:8080"`.
-If we run a truly federated workload with the server and clients running on different machines, all that needs to change is the :code:`server_address` we point the client at.

 Flower Server
 -------------